 About Indigenous Studies at KU

 Welcome to the Indigenous Studies program at the University of Kansas.
 We accept applications to the M.A. program and graduate certificate on a rolling basis.
-Visit the admission page for more information.
+Visit the Admission page for more information.

-The Indigenous Studies Master’s degree program provides students with in-depth knowledge of Indigenous peoples’ complex and diverse cultures and histories, as well as their impacts on the global society.
-Our multi-disciplinary program offers students the advantage of studying relevant issues from a wide range of academic perspectives.
+The Indigenous Studies master’s degree program provides students with in-depth knowledge of Indigenous peoples’ complex and diverse cultures and histories, as well as their impacts on the global society.
+Our multidisciplinary program offers students the advantage of studying relevant issues from a wide range of academic perspectives.
 The expertise of our affiliate faculty members includes Native American history, including medical and legal aspects; indigenous literature; ethnobotany; Indigenous peoples' cultural survival and political activism; American Indian tribal governments; indigenous geographies and cartographic history; Native American religions; and much more.

-Our Master’s program allows students to develop an area of specialization in which to build their expertise.
-Students can choose either a thesis or non-thesis option to complete their degrees.
+Our master’s program allows students to develop an area of specialization in which to build their expertise.
+Students can choose either a thesis or portfolio option to complete their degrees.
 We also offer a joint degree with the Law School.
 Students may graduate with both the J.D. and an M.A. in Indigenous Studies in three to four years, making it an ideal choice for students interested in tribal law.
 With rolling admissions, our program offers the flexibility to apply at your convenience and to begin your studies either in the Fall or the Spring semester.

 Empowered by the resources on campus and in our community, we strive to provide unique learning opportunities for our students that go beyond the classroom.
 Please explore our website to learn more about what we have to offer, and feel free to contact us with questions.